velexi-research/VLXI-Cookiecutter-Research/README.md

        as needed using the Julia package manager.
 For a quick reference of Julia package manager REPL commands, see the [Julia Quick Reference][julia-quick-reference].

+     * Commit the changes to `Project.toml` to the project Git repository.

 4. Configure Git.